 Thanksgiving is traditionally about giving thanks, getting together with family and friends and completely overdoing it on the turkey, gravy and libations.
 The holiday and its gluttonous feast have also been known to make sloths out of the best of us.

 It doesn’t have to be that way.
 This year, add a side activity to your family’s plate.
 Not only will you have fun, but you’ll feel ready to dig in when dinner is served.

 Take a Turkey Trot — Start off your holiday by running or walking in a local Turkey Trot.
 These fun events usually offer something for everyone: 5K runs, walks and dashes for the kids.
-In Portland, try the Oregon Road Runners Club’s Turkey Trot at the Zoo.
-In Seattle, lace up for the Seattle Turkey Trot near Golden Gardens Park.
-If there’s not an organized event in your neck of the woods, simply head out for a morning run with friends and family.
-If Thanksgiving day is too hectic, The Green Lake Gobble is Sunday, November 17.
+There are local events in Seattle and Portland or you can lace up for a virtual run or head out for 5K on your own.

 Hut, Hut, Hike — Turkey Day’s usually a big one for watching football.
 Make it more active by heading outside with the pigskin and playing your own pickup game in the yard.
 Even just tossing the ball around is a great way to add some movement to your day.

 Walk This Way — Feeling like a stuffed turkey after your Thanksgiving meal?
 Fight the urge to sprawl out on the sofa.
 Instead, round up the troops for a walk through the neighborhood.
 Not only will you get a little exercise, but walking with friends and family is a great way to chat and catch up.